david-sk/stocos/README.md

 ## Example

 Stocos can be configured in two different ways:
-- take a file json
+- with a json file
-- take a string json
+- with a json string

-* Solve the oneMax problem :
+* Solving the oneMax problem:

 ```bash
 $ ./build/stocos -c configuration/stocos-oneMax.json